-For Rob Slater and Sarah Statham, two members of Crake, this wasn’t their first time playing at the Salford venue.
+For Rob Slater and Sarah Statham, two members of Crake, this was a welcome return to the Salford venue.

-“Sarah and I have played here before in different bands.
-I really love this place.”
+Rob, speaking after the soundcheck, said: “Sarah and I have played here before in different bands.
+I really love this place.

 “I just had that feeling when you know you’ve hit a good one, it just feels right and nice.
 It felt cosy up there.”

 Sarah is also originally from Manchester and enjoys playing in the area as it feels like a slice of home.

 The Eagle Inn is a real change for Crake after supporting Big Thief in venues like the O2 Ritz.

 Rob said: “I think that our experience of what touring is, is kind of unrealistic because the tour we did in summer was with Big Thief and they’re our favourite band.
 That was like the first tour we’ve ever done and we kept saying don’t get used to this because it’s never going to be this good again.
 These headline shows though have been cool because I feel we are figuring out what kind of a band we are.”

 View this post on Instagram